 Important: Before you can make full use of this option, you will have to register for Google reCAPTCHA keys and enable reCAPTCHA for use across Shield.
 To learn how to do that, follow the steps outlined in this article.

 What reCAPTCHA styles are available?

-With this option, you can decide how Google reCAPTCHA will be displayed on the login screen.
-There are 3 available styles: "light theme", "dark theme" and "invisible recaptcha".
+With Google reCAPTCHA style option, you can decide how Google reCAPTCHA will be displayed.
+There are 3 styles available: "light theme", "dark theme" and "invisible recaptcha".

 Light Theme sample

 Invisible reCAPTCHA style (displayed in the bottom right corner of the screen)

 If you set "default" style for all reCAPTCHA features, it will fallback to the "General" settings.

 For example, if you set "default" style for brute force login protection...

 ... it will fallback to the "General" settings: